Vorkharium/vorkharium.github.io/_posts/2024-12-11-Brevi-Moduli-Solution.md

 Where <IP>:<PORT> is the address and port of the challenge service.

 Note:
-- The script assumes that n = p * q and that the user factorizes n externally (e.g., using a tool like msieve).
+- The script assumes that n = p * q and that the user factorizes n externally (e.g., using a tool like Msieve).
 - The script is designed to handle the interaction with the server through multiple rounds, sending the factors p and q to solve the challenge.
 - The final flag is retrieved after completing all the rounds of the challenge.